-These will help to strengthen the diaphragm whilst also improving flexibility of the rib cage.
+These bends will help strengthen your diaphragm while also improving the flexibility of your rib cage.

-There are many more asanas that can be modified to help build strength and flexibility in people with COPD.
+There are many more asanas that can be modified to help you build strength and flexibility, specifically to help your COPD.
 It is vital that you learn yoga from a qualified, recognized practitioner.

-Yoga highlights proper breathing and its two main functions.
-Yogis believe that correct breathing brings more oxygen into the blood, and helps to control vital energy—this, in turn, helps to calm the mind.
+Yogis believe that correct breathing brings more oxygen into your blood and helps to control vital energy, which in turn helps calm your mind.

-Pursed-lip breathing and diaphragm breathing are two techniques that have their roots in yoga.
-They are often taught to people with COPD as a part of their pulmonary rehabilitation program.
+Pursed-lip breathing and diaphragm breathing are two techniques that have roots in yoga.
+They are often taught to people with COPD as part of their pulmonary rehabilitation program.

 Another useful breathing technique for people with COPD is abdominal breathing.
 The technique is as follows:

-- As you breathe out, contract the stomach muscles, pressing your stomach inwards.
+- As you breathe out, contract your stomach muscles, pressing your stomach inward.

-- Focus on contracting the lower abdomen and ribs and as you breathe out.
-This helps to raise the diaphragm, enabling the lungs to empty fully and thus improving the depth of your breathing.
+- Focus on contracting your lower abdomen and ribs as you breathe out.
+This helps to raise your diaphragm, enabling your lungs to empty all the way and thus improving the depth of your breathing.

-It is vital that you consult your health care provider before embarking on any exercise program.
+Consult your healthcare provider before embarking on any exercise program.
 Ask your doctor about yoga classes for COPD in your area.

-It is essential to check the credentials of any yoga teacher before you begin classes.
-It is also vital that you inform them of your condition and health needs.
+Check the credentials of any yoga teacher before you begin classes.
+Be sure to inform them them of your condition and health needs.

-Yoga poses that restrict breathing by putting pressure on the diaphragm, such as the child’s pose or the plough, should be avoided at all costs.
+Avoid yoga poses that restrict breathing by putting pressure on the diaphragm, such as the Child’s Pose or the Plough.
 Consult a yoga expert for advice on which asanas are suitable for people with COPD.

-If, at any time during the class, you experience shortness of breath stop exercising immediately.
-Use your medication and rest fully until you feel well enough to begin again.
+Stop exercising immediately if you experience shortness of breath while practicing yoga.
+Use your medication and rest until you feel well enough to begin again.